-We offer the GHSWT every February, July, and September of each year.
-To find out the exact date and time for testing in your school system, please contact your high school for that information.
-Please note that you are required to pre-register, if no longer enrolled in school, in order to ensure that the school has the appropriate testing materials for you.
+We offer the GHSWT in February, July, and September of each year.
+To find out the exact time for testing in a specific school system, please contact the system’s assessment office and/or the appropriate high school for that information.
+Please note that students who are no longer enrolled in school are required to pre-register in order to ensure that the school has the appropriate testing materials available.
+To pre-register, please contact the system’s assessment office and/or the appropriate high school.

 February 26, 2014